SangResidata/excel-for-finance-and-accounting/README.md

 # Excel for Finance & Accounting Mastery

 This repository serves as a curated collection of resources, case studies, and templates specifically designed for finance and accounting professionals.
-The primary focus is on enhancing efficiency, ensuring data accuracy, and implementing industry-standard best practices in financial modeling and accounting workflows.
+The primary focus is on enhancing efficiency, ensuring data accuracy, and implementing industry-standard best practices in financial modeling and accounting workflows

 ##  Repository Objectives